andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_en.md

 Each phase maintains the same principles - only deployment boundaries change.

-**Screaming Architecture:** —> means Your package structure IS your business context diagram.
+**Screaming Architecture:** —> means your package structure IS your business context diagram.

-No mental mapping needed.
+No *mental* translation/mapping needed.